erinlorelle/erinlorelle-simple/README.md

 # [erinlorelle-simple](https://github.com/erinlorelle/erinlorelle-simple) - html
 This "simple" version of the php/laravel site was created afterwards as an alternative way to view the site.
-PHP and Laravel are not currently required for this site, but the options are open for expansion as this site continues to evolve.
+PHP and Laravel are not currently required for this site, but the options allow room for expansion as this site evolves.

 ## Getting Started
 * Clone the repo: `git clone https://github.com/erinlorelle/erinlorelle-simple`